Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 5. Chemical and Petroleum Engineering

-This field has been one of the highest-paying in Nigeria for a long time.
+This field has been one of the highest-paying courses in Nigeria for a long time.
 “Oil Money” is slang used by wealthy people – To show how profitable it can be to study Chemical and Petroleum Engineering.
 It is no news that Nigeria’s main export after cocoa is crude oil, a booming economic sector.

 Workers in this sector are highly paid, and they study the composition of Petroleum, the separation, uses of each component of the mixture, etc. They are referred to as Chemical Petroleum Engineers.